Theory of quantum system certification: a tutorial: Quantum processes

 \subsection{Quantum processes and measures of quality}

-A \emph{quantum processes} should model possible operations taking quantum states to quantum states.
-Mathematically a \emph{quantum processes} is, thus, a linear map taking density operators to density operators with suitable properties.
+A \emph{quantum process} should model possible operations taking quantum states to quantum states.
+Mathematically, a \emph{quantum process} is, thus, a linear map taking density operators to density operators with suitable properties.
 Therefore, we start with introducing some notation related to linear maps between operator spaces.